Click here to go to www.uci.edu Registrar's Office UC Irvine Home Page

 Latin and Campuswide Honors

 Undergraduates who have graduated with Latin or Campuswide Honors will have this noted on their diploma beneath the University Seal.
-Graduate students do not receive Latin Honors.
+Latin and Campuswide Honors will also be posted to academic transcripts.

 Latin Honors are awarded by the undergraduate's dean or academic advising office.